Kaif955/Kaif955/README.md

 ---

-## 🔧 Recent Work:
+## 🔧 Work:
-I have successfully completed a manual testing project on the Adidas demo website, where I performed thorough exploratory testing to ensure the website’s functionality and improve the overall user experience.
+I completed a manual testing project on the Adidas demo website, performing thorough exploratory testing to ensure functionality and enhance the user experience.
+I am currently working on an automation project, developing and executing test scripts using Selenium and Cypress to improve testing efficiency and coverage.

 ---